 NAR supports tax policies that provide the deferral and/or the exclusion of capital gains taxes on investments that are sold if the proceeds are reinvested into low-income or economically disadvantaged communities or neighborhoods that have been officially designated as eligible to receive such tax-incentivized funds.

-On December 12, 2018, the White House issued an Executive Order establishing the White House Opportunity and Revitalization Council, chaired by Housing and Urban Development Secretary Ben Carson and comprised of 13 Federal agencies.
+On December 12, 2018, the White House issued an Executive Order establishing the White House Opportunity and Revitalization Council, chaired by Housing and Urban Development (HUD) Secretary Ben Carson and comprised of 13 Federal agencies.
 The Council will focus on ways to revitalize low-income communities, through streamlining coordinating existing Federal programs to economically distressed areas, including Opportunity Zones.
 In May 2019 HUD released a notice that it will be offering new incentives for multifamily property owners to invest in Opportunity Zones.

 Commercial Federal Policy Committee